aetaric/discord-verifier/README.md

 For a user to gain access to the server, they simply need to use the `/verify {username}` Discord command with their Minecraft username.
 Each Discord user can only have one Minecraft account.

 DiscordVerifier is a purely server-side mod, so no changes to the Vanilla client will be necessary to join a server running DiscordVerifier.
+Installing it on the client is unsupported and may cause data loss.

 ## Setup